crate/cloud-docs/docs/cluster/import.md

 # Import

-The first thing you see in the "Import" tab is the history of your imports.
-You can see whether you imported from a URL or from a file, file name, table into which you imported, date, and status.
-By clicking "Show details" you can display details of a particular import.
+The first thing you see in the "Import" tab is the history of your import jobs.
+You can see whether you imported from a URL or from a file, the source file name and the target table name, and other metadata like date and status.
+By navigating to "Show details", you can display details of a particular import job.

-Clicking the "Import new data" button will bring up the Import page, where you can select the source of your data.
+Clicking the "Import new data" button will bring up the page where you can select the source of your data.

 If you don't have a dataset prepared, we also provide an example in the